EricRohlfs/vue-cli-unit-debug-issue/README.md

 ## Workaround

 In the jest.config.js change the testMatch to point to a single test file.
+Since I'm usually only working on one test file at at time this isn't the end of the world, but in some cases it could be painful switching all the time.

 Original - that does not work
 ```